Exporting to Brunei

 Finance

 Brunei is developing a fund management industry.
-Important initiatives include an Islamic Funds Hub enabling the global buying and selling of Syariah-compliant investment products, fund management operational support services, and the valuation and rating of Islamic investment vehicles.
+Important initiatives include an Islamic Funds Hub enabling the global buying and selling of Shariah-compliant investment products, fund management operational support services, and the valuation and rating of Islamic investment vehicles.
 UK companies can bring their expertise to these activities.

 Doing business in Brunei